vlu-lantran/AI_project/README.md

   1. **Fluctuation Detection**: Draw bounding boxes around environmental fluctuations (e.g., explosion, fire, smoke).
 These boxes are indicated in **red** and labeled as "Fluctuation" to distinguish them from tracked objects.
   2. **Object Detection**: Draw bounding boxes around detected objects, specifically focusing on Object 1.
 These boxes are color-coded based on the status of the object: **green** for "Objects" and **blue** for any anomalies detected.

-- **Time Logging**: Log the appearance and disappearance times of similar objects for a comprehensive understanding of their activity in the scene.
+- **Time Logging**: Log the appearance and disappearance times of similar objects to detect any different activity in the scene.
 - **Real-time Detection**: Log the appearance and disappearance times by using camera with 24 frame per secs.
-- **Output**: Generate a video output that visualizes detected anomalies and objects, along with a JSON file summarizing the detection results, including anomaly occurrences and times.
+- **Output**: Generate a video output for camera format .avi extensions.
+Visualizes detected anomalies of objects, along with a JSON file summarizing the detection results, including anomaly occurrences and times.

 ## Libraries Used
 1. **argparse**: Parsing command-line arguments.